lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 Metatables in Lua allow any object type to define behaviors for calling, indexing, comparing, and calculating operators, even when the type in question does not usually support such operations.
-This is allowed for by the object types, meaning e.g. a ::Table also does the Callable role and can be invoked (though the attempt will fail if there isn't a corresponding metatable handler).
+This is allowed for by the object types, meaning e.g. a ::Table may also function as a Perl Callable (though the call will fail if there isn't a corresponding metatable handler).

 A new Perl object is created for each Lua value being returned, making the
 ::Object types useless for identity comparison on the Perl side (e.g. === on